Back

 What teaching methods do you use in class?

 I have a very pragmatic approach.
 That is, I always start by showing the concrete use that can be made of the material taught, in a business context.
-I believe it is fundamental for students to understand why they are learning something and how it will actually serve them in their professional life.
+I believe it is fundamental for students to understand why they are learning something and how it can actually be useful in their future professional lives.
 Otherwise, they may not see the relevance and have more difficulty staying motivated throughout the semester.
 From there, the courses are adapted to minimize the time spent calculating manually, to focus more on interpreting the results, using software or specific tools.
 For example, in the 3rd semester of the Bachelor program, students don’t do a single calculation by hand.
 Everything is managed by computers allowing them to focus on the essentials: which method to use and when? how to use it? for what purpose? how to interpret the results? what is its real impact on business decisions?

 To make the most of time spent in class, I have recorded about 250 videos for different courses, each ranging from one minute to 30 minutes, so that students can watch them before coming to class.
 These videos complement the course and provide learning elements: further explanations on a subject, concrete examples, or practical applications.
 This allows students to bring their questions directly to class and focus on the core of the subject.
 Their understanding of the subject is thus enhanced.